Vermont Native Fish Species

 NORTHERN PIKE – AVG.
 LENGTH 15″-21″

 This long, slender fish has a large mouth and sharp teeth.
-Pike have scales on the upper half of their gill covers, and their tail, dorsal and anal fins have dark sports or blotches.
+Pike have scales on the upper half of their gill covers, and their tail, dorsal and anal fins have dark spots or blotches.

 PICKEREL – AVG.
 LENGTH 15″-20″